 #7 – Know it won’t be perfect & buy some noise canceling headphones.

-Example: the aforementioned projectile vomit in the middle of night & winter story.
+We’ve had kids get the stomach flu 3 times on road trips, once in a rental car.
 Crap happens (sometimes literally) on the road with kids.
 Embrace it.
 You’ll be there eventually.
 Hold a hand or let them cry, and perhaps invest in some noise-canceling headphones?

 What are your tips and tricks for travel with littles?